 It goes without saying that blow drying and heat styling can be extremely hard on hair.
 Too much heat will result in dry, brittle hair that easily breaks, resulting in little to no length gains, so try to let your strands dry au naturel after showering or pulling yourself out of the water.
 Avoid washing your hair every day and be sure to do a hydrating deep conditioning treatment at least once a week until you see improvement.
 We recommend sleeping with a silk pillowcase to help ease the friction of your hair rubbing against your pillow.
 This pillow case gentle and it allows skin and hair to glide across the surface to reduce split ends and damage.

 Although it can seem counter-intuitive, regular visits to the salon are the best thing you can do for your hair.
 Even for those with thinning hair, it’s better to get a haircut on a regular basis and strengthen your ends than to visit the salon only a few times each year.
 Regular cleanups will give you healthy hair and having clean, crisp ends give you the look of fuller hair!

 Incorporate A Growth Serum In Your Routine

-If you’re someone who struggles with excessive hair fall and breakage or just looking for the best way to make your hair look thicker and more voluminous, VEGAMOUR GRO Hair Serum is the only vegan formula that actually works.
+If you’re someone who struggles with excessive hair fall and breakage or just looking for the best way to make your hair look thicker and more voluminous, VEGAMOUR's GRO Hair Serum is the only vegan hair serum for fuller hair that actually works.
 VEGAMOUR GRO Hair Serum tackles this by nourishing your hair from the inside out.
 GRO Hair Serum features phyto-actives that not only stimulate your hair follicles but also inhibit the production of DHT, extending your hair’s growth phase while strengthening your roots.
 The result: increased hair density by up to 50%.